-SOC 297 Special Topics in Family Studies
+SOC 297 Special Topics in Family Studies Topics offered according to interest and demand.

 SOC 309 Statistics

 Study of descriptive and inferential statistics, including analysis of variance and measures of correlation.
 Focus on application to social and psychological data.
 Recommended for sophomore year.